freeCodeCamp/freeCodeCamp/guide/english/html/attributes/a-href-attribute/index.md

 ```
 ### In-page anchors

-It's also possible to set an anchor to certain place of the page.
-To do this you should first place a tab at location on the page with tag <a> and necessary attribute "name" with any keyword description in it, like this:
+It's also possible to set an anchor to link to a specific place on the page.
+To do this, first place a tab at the link location on the page, using the <a> tag and the attribute, "name", with the keyword description in it, as so:

 ```html
 <a name="top"></a>
 ```

-Any description between tags is not required.
-After that you can place a link leading to this anchor at any place on the same page.
-To do this you should use tag <a> with necessary attribute "href" with symbol # (sharp) and key-word description of the anchor, like this:
+A description between the tags is not required, but the "name" attribute is necessary.
+Then, place a link leading to this anchor at any place on the same page.
+To do this, use the <a> tag with necessary attribute "href" with the pound/hash symbol # and the keyword description of the anchor, as so:

 ```html
 <a href="#top">Go to Top</a>